|

 service.
 Maybe it's just bad customer

-service or maybe it's what was
+service or maybe it's because what was

 It's always something.
-Regardless, the

-question is why?
+question is "why?"
 The answer is relatively

-and the people he employees!
+and the people he or she employees!

 Understand,

-the owner core believes will determine
+the owner's core beliefs will determine

 the outcome of any interaction.